selenologist/selenologist.github.io/_posts/2023-12-29-Installing-drivers-for-Tenda-W311MI-AX300-WiFi-USB-Adapter-on-Linux.md

 For a start, working on upstreaming your driver so that it's supported by the mainline kernel and doesn't require driver installation would be the best option.

 But failing that, the script needs better error handling.
 When `make` fails, the script continues on without reporting anything to the user, especially with typical graphical frontends.
 The user has literally no feedback that it didn't work on Ubuntu.
 I had to manually run things to find out it went wrong.
-If I didn't know how the sausage was made, I wouldn't have known why nothing was working.
+If I didn't know how this works internally, I wouldn't have known why it didn't work or even that anything had gone wrong at all.

+We're all guilty of writing shell scripts with inadequate error handling.
+There are a LOT of possible failure modes!
+But this script didn't even try.
+You really need to make an effort to expect errors when you write install scripts that are going to run on strange end-user systems.